 - 1.5% Back.
 Cardholders receive 1.5% back on all other purchases.

-It’s also worth mentioning that, for the first year, cardholders earn 5% back on gas station purchases up to $6,000.
+It’s also worth mentioning that, for the first year, cardholders earn unlimited matched cash back at the end of the first year.

 Wells Fargo Active Cash Rewards